mattnotmax/cyberchef-recipes/README.md

 # General Tips

 - Download CyberChef and run it entirely client-side.
 It doesn't need an internet connection except for certain operations.
 That way all your data is safe.
-- Use Chrome.
-Although that might be painful for some.
-Chrome allows you to use positive lookbehinds which are [not supported](https://bugzilla.mozilla.org/show_bug.cgi?id=1225665) in Firefox
 - Don't try and shoe-horn CyberChef into something that it can't do.
 It can do a lot but it's not a fully fledged programming language!

 # Useful Regular Expressions